angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 ### 5.1 Deckbuilding Ratios - Cantrips

 Most lists run around eleven cantrip effects, not including free cycle effects or other pile cards like Predict.
-This is generally a 4:4:3 split of Brainstorm:Ponder:Preordain with the Preordain slot being the one that changes.
+This is generally a 4/4/3 split of Brainstorm/Ponder/Preordain with the Preordain slot being the one that changes.
 It's a very flexible slot and can be replaced by any number of things including interaction, free cycle effects or tutor effects.
 If you are unsure on what style of list you wish to play it is likely better to run the full twelve